CaNS-World/CaNS/README.md

 **[29/01/2025]:** To avoid having the `build.conf` and `configs/*.mk` files - often changed by the user - tracked by git, the compiling behavior has changed slightly; see Compilation below.

 **[28/01/2025]:** Input file `input.nml` has changed slightly, to allow for prescribing a fixed time step size `dt_f`.

-### _Major Update:_ [`CaNS 2.0`](docs/CaNS-2.0.md) _is finally out!_ :tada:
-**`CaNS 2.0` has many new features, being the result of the most significant revision effort undertaken so far.** It includes major improvements in performance and robustness, and a fresh hardware-adaptive many-GPU parallelization using the [*cuDecomp*](https://github.com/NVIDIA/cuDecomp) library.
-See [`docs/CaNS-2.0.md`](docs/CaNS-2.0.md) for a detailed description of all new features.
-CaNS 2.0 has been tested and observed to run efficiently on some major GPU-accelerated clusters such as Perlmutter, Summit, and Marconi 100.

 ## Features